The dos and don’ts of public nudity in Germany

 The Freikörperkultur (FKK), or free body culture, in Germany is widespread, as may be particularly noticeable in the summer months.

-A poll by Expedia in 2016 found that the vast majority (72 percent) of Germans said it was totally fine for people to be partially or completely nude on the beach.
-And one in four respondents said they had at least once gone naked on the sand.
+A poll by German holiday site web.de in 2019 found that the vast majority (60 percent) of Germans said it was totally fine for people to be partially or completely nude - on the beach or elsewhere.

 But what should you know if you want to get in on the FKK experience - or avoid it entirely?
 Here are some tips: